ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 consider, a = 5
 1. Objects are numbers/values.
-In this case '5' is an object.
+In this case, '5' is an object.
 	Different objects have different location/address/id)
 2. Variables are pointers to the id of the objects.
-In this case 'a' is a pointer and 'a' is pointing towards id of object '5'.
+In this case, 'a' is a pointer and 'a' is pointing towards id of object '5'.
 	Variables points towards the id of object.
 3.	id(a) gives the id towards which the pointer 'a' is pointing.
 In this case, id(a) will give id of object '5', because 'a' is pointing towards id of '5'.
 4.	a = 5 : This creates a new pointer/variable with name 'a' which points towards the id of object '5'.